 Question 1

 With the aid of a diagram, describe the main components of the architecture of a distributed system.
 (08 Marks)

+Service

 Middleware delivers an abstract layer of support that acts as a building block for the construction of the target application(s).
 What is meant by this statement?
 (06 Marks)